There are no open spots for this class, but we found something similar!

 No live meetings, and an estimated 0 - 1 hours per week outside of class.

 All ages and abilities are welcome in this course.
 However, please be advised that some children will need parental support in the way of attention during class time, reading the instructions and scribing as needed.

+Note: Currently my classes are by request only.
+Please contact me with requests.
 A Bit About Me I am passionate about education, nature, people and life!
 My husband, two teen boys and I live near Cincinnati Ohio.
-We are an active homeschool family and enjoy our free time together reading, watching movies, playing games or...
+We are an active homeschool...